computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Twitter/readme.md

 ### Search

 - Involves indexing, ranking, retrieval of tweets.
-- Discussed in detail in Designing Twitter Search.
+- Discussed in detail in Designing Twitter Search problem.